Toowoomba - Central

 Toowoomba - Central has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 47 projects that could affect the region.
-Notable initiatives include the Retirement Village with 86 single-storey units, Grants for Growth Infrastructure Plan, Mater Dei Primary School Early Years Precinct, and Ruthven Street Social and Affordable Housing Development.
-The following list details those likely to be most relevant.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified 47 projects likely impacting the area.
+Notable ones include Retirement Village (86 Units) - Single Storey, Grants for Growth Infrastructure Plan, Mater Dei Primary School Early Years Precinct, and Ruthven Street Social and Affordable Housing Development.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.